thanks-to-it/wp-admin-notices/README.md

-# WP Admin Notices - TTWP
+# WP Admin Notices
 An easy and convenient way to create WordPress admin notices that can be closed persistently.
 Besides that it has some cool features:
-* Make your notice keep hidden only for the user who closed it.
+* Keep your notices hidden only for the user who closed it.
-* Display your notice on specific situations, like screen ids, $_GET / $_POST requests, even if some plugin gets updated or activated
+* Display your notice on specific situations, like when some plugin gets updated or activated or on specific admin screen ids or on $_GET / $_POST requests,
-* Create your own special cases where/when your notice should be displayed
+* [Create your own special cases](https://github.com/thanks-to-it/wp-admin-notices/wiki/Custom-display_on) where/when your notice should be displayed

 ## Simple Usage